AI-Researchers/KG-RL_Rec_Sys/README.md

-# Knowledge Graph Drievn Reinforcement Learning Based Explainable Recommender System
+# Knowledge Graph Drievn Reinforcement Learning Based Recommender System
 This approach mainly have 5 modules, preprocessing and kg creation, generating kg embedding, train reinforcement learning agent, recommending items for customers and path generation and evaluation.

 ## How to run the code